aleksanderkatan/klockilol4dupf/README.md

 - auto_reverse - switch auto reverse after death.
 - timer - switch speedrun timer.
 - witch - switch witch comments.
-- speedrun - start a speedrun given in the argument.
+- speedrun - initiate a speedrun based on the provided arguments.
     WARNING: this command wipes your save!
 You can back it up by copying files from `game/src/data`
     Available speedruns:
   - platform maze (pm)